Evoniuk/terminal-markdown/README.md

 - Red
 - Green

-when displayed on a terminal.
+and render it on a terminal emulator.

 Note that some of the above styles are not supported everywhere.
-Particulary italic, blinking, hidden, and strikethrough.
+Particulary italic, blinking, and hidden.

 ## How do I try it?

-To get started, type the following into the terminal:
+To get started, type the following into your terminal:

 ```zsh
 % git clone https://github.com/Evoniuk/terminal-markdown.git